steffenfritz/mxcheck/README.md

   * AS Number and AS Country
   * the support of StartTLS and the certificate
   * open ports: 25, 465, 587
+  * if the service is listed by blacklists
   * and if the server is an open relay

 You can set mailFrom, mailTo, the DNS server, DKIM selector and output a report in tsv format.

-    -d, --dnsserver string   The dns server to be requested (default "8.8.8.8") -f, --mailfrom string    Set the mailFrom address (default "info@foo.wtf") -t, --mailto string      Set the mailTo address (default "info@baz.wtf")
+    -bm --blacklist          Check if the service is on blacklists -d, --dnsserver string   The dns server to be requested (default "8.8.8.8") -f, --mailfrom string    Set the mailFrom address (default "info@foo.wtf") -t, --mailto string      Set the mailTo address (default "info@baz.wtf")